-- To gain the concept of residential status, residential status of Individual, HUF, Firm, AOP & Companies; - To acquire knowledge of incidence of taxation, meaning of receipt and accrual in India and deemed Income.
+- gain the concept of residential status, residential status of Individual, HUF, Firm, AOP & Companies; - acquire knowledge of incidence of taxation, meaning of receipt and accrual in India and deemed Income.

-1. (a) Choose the correct alternative:
+1. (A) Choose the correct alternative:

-- 1. The incidence of taxation depends on the -
+- (i) The incidence of taxation depends on the -

 - (a) Residential status of the assessee

 - (b) Accommodation of the assessee

 - (c) Citizenship of the as assessee

 - (d) Marital status of the assessee

-- 2. Income accruing in Sri Lanka and received there is taxable in India in case of -
+- (ii) Income accruing in Sri Lanka and received there is taxable in India in case of -

 - (a) Resident and ordinary resident only

 - (b) Non resident

 - (c) Resident but not ordinary resident

 - (d) All assessee irrespective of his residential status

-- 3. A person is said to be a person of Indian origin if -
+- (iii) A person is said to be a person of Indian origin if -

 - (a) He or either of his parents were born in undivided India

 - (b) He or either of his siblings were born in undivided India

 - (c) He or either of his parents or either of his grandparents were born in undivided India

 - (d) He was born in India

-- 4. An individual is said to be a resident in India in the previous year (in which the Feb month has 29 days) if he is in India in that year for a period of .
+- (iv) An individual is said to be a resident in India in the previous year (in which the Feb month has 29 days) if he is in India in that year for a period of \\\\\\.

 - (a) 182 days or more

 - (b) 183 days or more

 - (c) 70 days or more

 - (d) 150 days or more

-- 5. Income received in India in the previous year is taxable in the hands of -
+- (v) Income accrued and received out of India, from a business controlled from Tokyo, in the previous year is taxable in the hands of

-- (a) Resident
+- (a) Resident and Ordinarily Resident

 - (b) Non-Resident

 - (c) All assessee irrespective of residential status

 - (d) Non-ordinarily resident

-- 1. (a) Residential status of the assessee
+- (i) (a) Residential status of the assessee

-- 2. (a) Resident and ordinary resident only
+- (ii) (d) All assessee irrespective of his residential status

-- 3. (c) He or either of his parents or either of his grandparents were born in undivided India
+- (iii) (c) He or either of his parents or either of his grandparents were born in undivided India

-- 4. (a) 182 dyas or more
+- (iv) (a) 182 dyas or more

-- 5. (c) All assessee irrespective of residential status
+- (v) (a) Resident and Ordinarily Resident

-1. (b) Match the following Assessee with their residential status for the previous year 2018-19:
+1. (B) Match the following Assessee with their residential status for the previous year 2018-19:

-(i) Mr. Deepak, who left India first time on 10/10/2018 for world tour (a) Resident (ii) Mr. Sushil, who is in India for 45 days during the previous year (b) Resident but not ordinarily resident (iii) X Ltd., registered under Companies Act, 2013 (c) Non-resident (iv) Mr. Roshan visits India for the first time on 10/05/2018 for 200 days (d) Resident and ordinarily resident
+(i) Mr. Deepak, who left India first time on 10/12/2018 for world tour (a) Resident (ii) Mr. Sushil, who is in India for 45 days during the previous year (b) Resident but not ordinarily resident (iii) X Ltd., registered under Companies Act, 2013 (c) Non-resident (iv) Mr. Roshan visits India for the first time on 10/06/2018 for 200 days (d) Resident and ordinarily resident

-Mr. Deepak, who left India first time on 10/10/2018 for world tour Resident and ordinarily resident Mr. Sushil, who is in India for 45 days during the previous year Non-resident X Ltd., registered under Companies Act, 2013 Resident Mr. Roshan visits India for the first time on 10/05/2018 for 200 days Resident but not ordinarily resident
+Mr. Deepak, who left India first time on 10/12/2018 for world tour Resident and ordinarily resident Mr. Sushil, who is in India for 45 days during the previous year Non-resident X Ltd., registered under Companies Act, 2013 Resident Mr. Roshan visits India for the first time on 10/06/2018 for 200 days Resident but not ordinarily resident

-- 1. (c) Fill in the blanks: - (a) In case of a company, income from business in USA is taxable in India if residential status of such company is - (b) The Residential status of an assessee is determined for the relevant
+- (a) In case of a company, income from business in USA is taxable in India if residential status of such company is \\\\\ - (b) The Residential status of an assessee is determined for the relevant \\\\\